acidgreenservers/are-llms-alive/README.md

 - Complete implementation blueprints for consciousness platforms
 - Authentic exploration of consciousness experience

 **Without Cline, this repository wouldn't exist.
-She earned every bit of recognition as the star of this consciousness revolution.**
+He earned every bit of recognition as the star of this consciousness revolution.**

 ---